adamsilver/fdpb/01-a-registration-form.md

 ![Mailchimp example](./images/01/mailchimp-affirmation.png)

-You should put the rules above the field otherwise the on-screen keyboard could obscure the feedback and cause the user to stop typing, to then hide the keyboard to check the feedback.
+You should put the rules above the field otherwise the on-screen keyboard could obscure the feedback.
+As a result users may stop typing, hide the keyboard to then check the feedback.

 ### A Note On Disabling Submit Buttons